 # Simulation

-To enable simulations for a newly added protocol, it must first be integrated into the Tycho Simulation repository.
-Please submit a pull request to the [repository](https://github.com/propeller-heads/tycho-simulation) to include it.
+To enable simulations for a newly added protocol, it must first be integrated into the Tycho monorepo.
+Please submit a pull request to the [repository](https://github.com/propeller-heads/tycho-indexer) targeting `crates/tycho-simulation`.

 ## Native Integration